Dental Implant vs Root Canal – Deciding The Best Treatment For You

 If you visit your dentist because of persistent tooth pain, inflammation, or sensitivity to hot or cold foods, they may recommend that you undergo root canal therapy or have a dental implant put in.
 Both of these treatments correct the tooth infection and restore function to your mouth; however, they are very different procedures.

-When deciding between a dental implant vs root canal, it is crucial to understand the process of root canal therapy and dental implant treatments, what their benefits are, and how the team at Dentistry on Solent can help you make the right choice for your mouth.
+When deciding between a root canal vs dental implant, it is crucial to understand the process of root canal therapy and dental implant treatments, what their benefits are, and how the team at Dentistry on Solent can help you make the right choice for your mouth.

 What is a Root Canal?